 Via hacking, it's possible to put nearly any character in the team, including enemies and even a few characters who don't even fight.
 Most of these characters, while working perfectly fine in battle (albeit some non-combatants have missing animations for obvious reasons), don't show up properly on the menu, using the default sprite (a Soldier) instead.
 This makes perfect sense: why bother with extra coding if something is never supposed to be seen in-game?
 However, there are a few notable exceptions to this rule:

 - Templar Knights: The all-purpose Dark Knight generic class, seen through much of chapters 3 and 4.
 Not only do these guys work completely fine if hacked into your team, but their palettes even auto-adjust correctly.
+However unlike the Saturn version, the player can no obtain a templar knight via using the Ogre Blade to have a player unit switch bodies with one.
 They have three spell slots, and although not that great as mages, they can use anything.
 (This is actually a common theme; all enemy-only classes with magic capabilities can equip and use every spell in the game, although most don't abuse this benefit.)

 - Dark Priest Kachua: Seen only in a single battle midway through chapter 4, as an enemy, this alternate variation of Kachua works perfectly and displays properly on the menu.
 Functionally, her Dark Priest class is identical to the Princess class she gets when she actually joins, but looks different.

 - Mysterious Old Man: This is Gilbert/Gilbard, seen only in the Perfect ending.
 He's a Beast Tamer, and has a face portrait not used anywhere else in the game.
 Clearly unfinished, he's rather glitchy in battle, and even his menu sprite is incorrect.

 There are several unused skills in the game, as well, that can be obtained through hacking.